top of page

 Trust Investment

-You have to be over 16 to invest.
-People over 16 can invest and choose to gift all or part of their shares to somebody on their 16th birthday.
+You have to be over 18 to invest in the Ethex share offer.
+People over 18 can invest and choose to gift all or part of their shares to somebody on their 18th birthday.

 To do this, just invest as normal, then complete our Trust Investment form.